 With 96 million fans, Coca-Cola remains one of the most timeless brands.
 According to Coca-Cola's Senior Vice President of Integrated Marketing Communications and Capabilities, Wendy Clark, "No single medium is as strong as the combination of media.
 We see this first-hand in our campaigns that integrate TV and social.
 We know our target consumers -- teens and young adults -- are consuming media on multiple screens in single sessions.
 This means the TV is on, a laptop is open, and a smartphone is in hand.
 For marketers, this requires having a single, integrated conversation across those screens.
 When we do this well, we create significantly higher impact than any of those screens could do on their own."
 This integration of technology across all platforms is what puts Coca-Cola as a frontrunner.

 With all the good associated with social media, there are several companies that tend to shy away from the use of it.
 Many think that they can’t handle it, or they don’t want to open a direct communication line to their customers, in fear that this may elicit negative feedback.
 Or they may think they don't have the budget to do what these companies produce.
 That's just simply not true.
 You don't have to spend millions of dollars to post your customers photos or videos, or create and post your own.
-Your advertising can be done right if you have a solid team to back you in branding and developing and inbound game plan.
+Your advertising can be done right if you have a solid team to back you in branding, SEO, and developing and inbound game plan.
 It's not an impossibility.
 Our advice to you: Just start somewhere, and then build off of that.